WordPress/gutenberg/docs/designers-developers/developers/slotfills/README.md

 ```
 ## Currently available SlotFills and examples

+## edit-post
-There are currently seven available SlotFills please refer to the individual items below for usage and example details:
+There are currently seven available SlotFills in the `edit-post` package. please refer to the individual items below for usage and example details:

 * [PluginBlockSettingsMenuItem](./plugin-block-settings-menu-item.md)
 * [PluginMoreMenuItem](./plugin-more-menu-item.md)